 Shameless self-promotion: After 20 years as general manager of New Music Concerts I will be stepping down at the end of this season.
 As a parting gift to the organization, I am hosting a fundraiser on behalf of NMC, “Coffee House 345 Revisited” (aka Gallery 345 on Sorauren), on Thursday May 30.
 I will be bringing my eclectic repertoire, 6- and 12-string guitars and a few musical friends along for the ride.
 It’s a benefit so the tickets are a little pricey – $60 each or two for $100 – but that includes complimentary snacks and drinks, and a charitable receipt for the CRA allowable portion.
 I hope you will join me.
 For reservations call 416-961-9594.

-We welcome your feedback and invite submissions.
-CDs and comments should be sent to: DISCoveries, WholeNote Media Inc., The Centre for Social Innovation, 503 – 720 Bathurst St. Toronto ON M5S 2R4.
+We invite submissions.
+CDs, DVDs and comments should be sent to: DISCoveries, WholeNote Media Inc., The Centre for Social Innovation, 503 – 720 Bathurst St. Toronto ON M5S 2R4.